pisimulation/WordChallenge/README.md

-# WordChallenge
+# Word Challenge

 Anagram game inspired by Playfish’s Word Challenge that doesn’t exist anymore

 ## Status

-(no-frills version) The game is playable but some CSS and extra game features still need to be added.
+(no-frills version) The game is playable but more CSS and extra game features still need to be added.

 ## Tool Used

-JavaScript, jQuery, HTML, CSS
+JavaScript, jQuery, HTML, Bootstrap

 ## Acknowledgement